How to Get Scholarship to Study Abroad from Bangladesh

 For the USA and Canada, graduate assistantships can also reduce costs.
 Teaching assistantships and research assistantships may cover tuition and provide a stipend.

-Country-Wise Scholarship Guide for Bangladeshi Students
+Country-Wise Scholarship Guide

 USA Scholarships for Bangladeshi Students

-The USA has strong scholarship options, especially for graduate students.
+The USA has strong options, especially for graduate students.
 Fulbright is one of the most respected routes for Bangladeshi applicants.
-The 2027–2028 Fulbright Foreign Student Program call from U.S. Embassy Dhaka focuses on master’s study and targets talented professionals.
+You can also explore university assistantships, merit awards, need-based aid and departmental funding.

 UK Scholarships for Bangladeshi Students

-The UK is popular because of one-year master’s degrees, globally recognised universities, and major scholarship schemes.
+The UK is popular because of one-year master’s degrees, globally recognised universities and major scholarship schemes.

+Chevening is fully funded and designed for future leaders.
 Commonwealth Scholarships are also important for Bangladeshi students who want postgraduate study in the UK.
-The Commonwealth Scholarship Commission states that Master’s applications for 2026/27 are now closed.

-Best for: master’s, development-related subjects, leadership-focused applicants.
+Best for: master’s, development-related subjects and leadership-focused applicants.

 Canada Scholarships for Bangladeshi Students

-Canada offers university scholarships, research funding, and graduate awards.
+Canada offers university scholarships, research funding and graduate awards.
 Full undergraduate funding is limited but possible at selected universities.
-Graduate students should explore supervisor-based funding, research assistantships, and major awards such as Vanier.

-Best for: research students, PhD applicants, STEM, health, social science, and high-achieving undergraduates.
+Best for: research students, PhD applicants, STEM, health, social science and high-achieving undergraduates.

 Australia Scholarships for Bangladeshi Students

+Australia Awards is a major route for development-focused applicants.
 Australian universities also offer merit scholarships for international students.

 Germany and Europe Scholarships